The Adolescent

 The Adolescent (Подросток), also translated as A Raw Youth or An Accidental Family, is a novel by Russian writer Fyodor Dostoevsky, first published in monthly installments in 1875 in the Russian literary magazine Otechestvennye Zapiski.
 Originally, Dostoevsky had created the work under the title Discord.

 The novel was not considered to be a success after its publication in Russia, and it is generally thought to be not on the same level as Dostoevsky's other major novels of the period.
-However, some modern critics value it highly and consider it to be one of his most underestimated works.
+Some modern critics value it highly and consider it to be one of his most underestimated works.

 Plot

-Arkady Makarovich Dolgoruky is the adopted son of the former serf Makar Ivanovich Dolgoruky and the illegitimate son of the provincial nobleman Andrei Petrovich Versilov.
+19-year-old Arkady Makarovich Dolgoruky is the adopted son of the former serf Makar Ivanovich Dolgoruky and the illegitimate son of the provincial nobleman Andrei Petrovich Versilov.
 Having come of age he moves from the country to St. Petersburg.
 Versilov lives there with Arkady's mother Sofya Andreevna, and with his legitimate daughter Anna Andreyevna.

 Arkady is in possession of two important letters.
 The first letter, received from an acquaintance named Kraft, proves that Versilov isn't entitled to an inheritance.
 Versilov wins a court case, but afterwards takes the letter to his opponent, Prince Sergej Petrowitsj Sokolsky, and they share the money.
 However the prince soon loses his money in a casino.

-The second letter, received from his teacher's wife Maria in Moscow, is a request by the young widow Katerina Nikolaevna Akhmakovato to have her father, Prince Nikolay Ivanovitch Sokolsky, declared financially incompetent due to insanity.
+The second letter, received from his teacher's wife Maria in Moscow, is a request by the young widow Katerina Nikolaevna Akhmakova to have her father, Prince Nikolay Ivanovitch Sokolsky, declared financially incompetent due to insanity.
 He is unrelated to the other Prince Sokolsky.
 This letter is sewn into Arkady's jacket, until it is stolen by his former schoolmate Lambert.

 Arkady's sister Liza gets pregnant by Prince Sergej Petrowitsj Sokolsky.
 Arkady's half-sister Anna is betrothed to Prince Nikolay Ivanovitch Sokolsky, but he has a younger rival.
 Versilov and Arkady are both romantically interested in Katerina.

 Lambert tries to blackmail Katerina with the stolen letter and a gun, but he's knocked down by Versilov, who shoots himself in the shoulder.
 Prince Nikolay dies, and his daughter Katerina leaves the country.